Field reference

 BACnet

-Standard for building automation.
-Objects (AI, AO, BI, BO, AV, BV, MSV) carry points; devices communicate over BACnet/IP or MS/TP.
-Check device instance numbers for conflicts first when a device won't discover.
+BACnet is the standard protocol for building automation.
+Objects (AI, AO, BI, BO, AV, BV, MSV) contain the point data.
+Devices communicate on BACnet/IP or MS/TP.
+If a device does not discover, examine the device instance numbers for conflicts first.

 Modbus

-Common on meters, VFDs, and smaller equipment.
-RTU (serial, RS-485) or TCP.
-Watch baud rate, parity, and register offset (0 vs. 1 based) - the most common source of bad readings.
+Modbus is common on meters, VFDs, and small equipment.
+It operates as RTU (serial, RS-485) or TCP.
+Examine the baud rate, the parity, and the register offset (0-based or 1-based).
+An incorrect offset is the most common cause of bad values.

 LonWorks

-Older but still common in legacy retrofits.
+LonWorks is an older protocol, but it is common in legacy systems.
 Network variables (NVs) bind point-to-point.
-Confirm neuron ID and binding before assuming a device is dead.
+Make sure that the neuron ID and the bindings are correct before you replace a device.

 Proprietary / OEM

-Carrier, Johnson, Siemens, Honeywell, and others each have their own bus for native controllers, usually bridged to BACnet at the supervisor.
+Carrier, Johnson Controls, Siemens, Honeywell, and other manufacturers each have their own bus for native controllers.
+A supervisor usually connects these buses to BACnet.

 Troubleshooting checklist

-- Physical layer firstPower, wiring polarity, termination resistors, and shield grounding cause more "software" problems than software does.
+- Examine the physical layer firstExamine the power, the wiring polarity, the termination resistors, and the shield grounds.
+These cause more "software" problems than the software does.

-- Check for address or instance conflictsDuplicate device instances or MAC addresses are a classic cause of intermittent dropouts.
+- Examine addresses and instances for conflictsDuplicate device instances or MAC addresses are a frequent cause of intermittent communication losses.

-- Review recent changesMost issues trace back to a recent program download, point override, or schedule edit - check the audit trail before anything else.
+- Examine recent changesMany problems start after a program download, a point override, or a schedule change.
+Examine the audit trail first.

 °F to °C: (°F − 32) × 5/9 · °C to °F: (°C × 9/5) + 32